 Ms. Austin noted that a substantial portion of the value of the Hughes Transactions to holders of GM Class H Common Stock would be represented by the New GM Class H Common Stock.
 She reported that, in developing the proposed terms for the New GM Class H Common Stock, GM management and Hughes Electronics management began with the terms of the existing GM Class H Common Stock and made changes in response to issues which had been raised by investors from time to time, balanced by considerations related to the tax treatment of such stock and maintaining flexibility for General Motors.
 In addition, GM management and Hughes Electronics management and their advisors reviewed and considered the terms of other publicly traded tracking stocks.
 She then reviewed the differences in the voting and liquidation rights and recapitalization provisions between the proposed terms of the New GM Class H Common Stock and the terms of the GM Class H Common Stock.
 See "Comparison of GM Class H Common Stock, New GM Class H Common Stock and Class A Common Stock" and "New GM Class H Common Stock" in Chapter 6.
 Ms. Austin explained that the principal differences in the stock terms were developed in order to balance the interests of the GM Class H Common Stockholders and the GM \$1 2/3 Common Stockholders and to preserve the tax treatment of the New GM Class H Common Stock as a stock of General Motors.
 Ms. Austin also described a proposed policy statement regarding certain capital stock matters to be adopted by the GM Board, subject to the consummation of the Hughes Transactions.
 See "Considerations Relating to GM's Dual Class Common Stock Capital Structure--New GM Board Policy Statement" in Chapter 6.
 She then described the recommendation of GM management and Hughes Electronics management that, following the completion of the Hughes Transactions, earnings from the telecommunications and space business of New Hughes Electronics be retained for the development of that business and that, as a result, dividends were not initially expected to be paid by New Hughes Electronics to General Motors.
-Accordingly, it was recommended by GM management and Hughes Electronics management that dividends not be paid initially on the New GM Class H Common Stock.
+Accordingly, it was recommended by GM management and Hughes Electronics management that dividends not be paid initially on the New GM Class H Common Stock

 Mr. Finnegan then reviewed the principal elements of the Hughes Transactions and the Raytheon Merger and discussed the indicated value, based on recent trading prices of Raytheon Common Stock, of the Hughes Defense Spin-Off and the Raytheon Merger to General Motors and its common stockholders.
 See "Description of the Hughes Transactions" and "Description of the Raytheon Merger" below.
+Mr. Finnegan noted that the total indicated value of the transactions represents a substantial premium to the enterprise value of Hughes Defense under the current Hughes Electronics and GM ownership structure.